 Amazon CloudFront gives you three options for accelerating your entire website while delivering your content securely over HTTPS from all of CloudFront's edge locations.
-In addition to delivering securely from the edge, you can also configure CloudFront to use HTTPS connections for origin fetches so that your data is encrypted end-to-end from your origin to your end users.
+In addition to delivering securely from the edge, you can also configure the CDN to use HTTPS connections for origin fetches so that your data is encrypted end-to-end from your origin to your end users.

 By default, you can deliver your content to viewers over HTTPS by using your CloudFront distribution domain name in your URLs, for example, https://dxxxxx.cloudfront.net/image.jpg.
 If you want to deliver your content over HTTPS using your own domain name and your own SSL certificate, you can use one of our Custom SSL certificate support features.